 Topping option #1

 Place the flour, brown sugar, sugar, oats, cinnamon, and salt into the bowl of a food processor.
 Pulse a few times to combine.
-Add the butter cubes and pulse until the butter is totally mixed in and the mixture is crumbly.
+Add the chilled butter cubes and pulse them into the dry ingredients until the butter is totally mixed in and the mixture is crumbly and that any large clumps are broken up.

 Topping option #2

-Place the flour, brown sugar, sugar, oats, cinnamon, and salt into a large bowl.
-Add the butter and cut it into the mixture with either a pastry cutter, two knives, or your hands.
+Place the flour, brown sugar, sugar, oats, cinnamon, and salt into a medium bowl.
+Add the chilled butter cubes and cut it into the flour mixture with either a pastry cutter, two knives, or your hands.
 Continue until the butter is totally mixed in and the mixture is crumbly.

-Spread the crumb topping evenly over the berries in the baking dish.
+Spread the crumb topping in an even layer over the berries in the baking dish or ramekins..

-Bake for 40 minutes until the top is lightly brown and the bubbly.
-Serve warm with ice cream.
+Bake for 40 minutes if you are using the 8″ x 8″ baking dish, until the top is light golden brown and the bubbly.